xenshreyas/cards-against-humanity/README.md

 ```

 ## Conclusion
 Made with love,
-have fun in us, FNU/Linux, yoda, Captain PPPants
+by have fun in us, FNU/Linux, yoda, Captain PPPants